-Following the hearing, the Standards Sub-Committee, with the benefit of any advice from the Independent Person, may conclude that the member did not fail to comply with the Code of Conduct, and so will dismiss the complaint.
+Following the hearing, the Standards Sub-Committee, with the benefit of any advice from the Independent Person, may conclude that the Member did not fail to comply with the Code of Conduct, and so will dismiss the complaint.

-If the Standards Sub-Committee concludes that the member has failed to comply with the Code of Conduct, the Chair will inform the member of this finding and the Sub-Committee will then consider what action, if any, should be taken as a result of the member's failure to comply with the Code.
+If the Standards Sub-Committee concludes that the Member has failed to comply with the Code of Conduct, the Chairman will inform the Member of this finding and the Sub-Committee will then consider what action, if any, should be taken as a result of the Member's failure to comply with the Code.

-Before reaching a decision, the Hearings Panel will give the member an opportunity to make representations and will consult the Independent Person.
+Before reaching a decision, the Standards Sub-Committee will give the Member an opportunity to make representations and will consult the Independent Person.

-11 Sanctions
+11. Sanctions

-The Council has delegated to the Standards Sub-Committee authority to take such action in respect of individual members as may be necessary to promote and maintain high standards of conduct.
+The Council has delegated to the Standards Sub-Committee authority to take such action in respect of individual Members as may be available to promote and maintain high standards of conduct.
 Accordingly the Sub-Committee may -

-- 11.1 Censure the member. - 11.2 Publish its findings in respect of the member's conduct: - 11.3 Report its findings to the Council (or to the Parish Council) for information; - 11.4 Instruct the Monitoring Officer to (or recommend that the Parish Council) arrange training for the member;
+- 11.1 censure the Member; - 11.2 publish its findings in respect of the Member's conduct; - 11.3 report its findings to the Council (or to the Parish Council) for information; - 11.4 instruct the Monitoring Officer to (or recommend that the Parish Council) arrange training for the Member; - 11.5 inform the Member's Group Leader

-The Standards Sub-Committee has no power to suspend or disqualify the member or to withdraw any special responsibility allowances to which the member may be entitled under the Council's Members' Allowances Scheme.
+The Standards Sub-Committee has no power to suspend or disqualify the Member or to withdraw any special responsibility allowances to which the Member may be entitled under the Council's Members' Allowances Scheme.

-The Independent Person is invited to attend all meetings of the Standards Sub-Committee and his/her views will be sought and taken into consideration before the Sub-Committee takes any decision on whether the member's conduct constitutes a failure to comply with the Code of conduct and also as to any action to be taken following a finding of failure to comply with the Code of Conduct.
+The Independent Person is invited to attend all meetings of the Standards Sub-Committee and his/her views will be sought and taken into consideration before the Sub-Committee takes any decision on whether the Member's conduct constitutes a failure to comply with the Code of Conduct and also as to any action to be taken following a finding of failure to comply with the Code of Conduct.

-12 Reviews
+12. Reviews

-If either the complainant or the member against whom a complaint has been made is dissatisfied with the outcome, they may ask for the decision to be reviewed.
-A review will be undertaken by the Standards Appeals Sub-Committee made up of members who have not previously been involved in the consideration of the complaint.
+If either the complainant or the Member against whom a complaint has been made is dissatisfied with the outcome, he/she may ask for the decision to be reviewed.
+A review will be undertaken by the Standards Appeals Sub-Committee made up of Members who have not previously been involved in the consideration of the complaint.

-13 Revision of these arrangements
+13. Revision of these arrangements

-The Council has delegated its responsibilities under Chapter 7 of the Localism Act 2011 to the General Purposes Committee and the General Purposes Committee may therefore decide to amend these arrangements.
+The Council has delegated its responsibilities under Chapter 7 of the Localism Act 2011 to the General Purposes Committee.
+The General Purposes Committee may therefore amend these arrangements.